Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

-\begin{defi} A point $p\in M_{ss}$ such that the eigenvalues of $\mathcal U$ at $p$ are not pairwise distinct is called a {\it semisimple coalescence point}. \end{defi}
+\begin{Definition} A point $p\in M_{ss}$ such that the eigenvalues of $\mathcal U$ at $p$ are not pairwise distinct is called a {\it semisimple coalescence point}. \end{Definition}

 The isomonodromy deformations results presented above apply if $U$ has distinct eigenvalues.
-If two or more eigenvalues coalesce, as it happens at semisimple coalescence points of Definition \ref{3agosto2016-9}, then a priori solutions $Y_\text{left/right/F}(z,u)$ are expected to become singular and monodromy data must be redefined.
+If two or more eigenvalues coalesce, as it happens at semisimple coalescence points of Definition~\ref{3agosto2016-9}, then a priori solutions $Y_{\rm left/right}(z,u)$ are expected to have a singular behaviour (branching at $u_i-u_j= 0$ and/or divergent limits for $u_i-u_j\to 0$ along any direction), the coefficients of the formal expansion of $Y_\text{formal}(z,u)$ may have poles at $u_i-u_j= 0$, and monodromy data must be redefined.

-In almost all studied cases of quantum cohomology the structure of the manifold is explicitly known only at the locus of small quantum cohomology defined in terms of the three-points genus zero Gromov-Witten invariants.
-Along this locus the coalescence phenomenon may occur (for example, coalescence occurs in case of the quantum cohomology of almost all Grassmannians \cite{cotti0}).
+In almost all studied cases of quantum cohomology the structure of the manifold is explicitly known only at the locus of small quantum cohomology defined in terms of the three-points genus zero Gromov--Witten invariants.
+Along this locus the coalescence phenomenon may occur (for example, coalescence occurs in case of the quantum cohomology of almost all Grassmannians~\cite{cotti0}).
 Therefore, if we want to compute the monodromy data, we can only rely on the information available at coalescence points.
 Thus, we need to extend the analytic theory of Frobenius manifolds, in order to include this case, showing that the monodromy data are well defined at a semisimple coalescence point, and locally constant.
 Moreover, from these data we must be able to reconstruct the data for the whole manifold.
 We stress that this extension of the theory is essential in order to study the conjectural links to derived categories.